muktank/EchoBot/README.md

 Instructions to run the app:

 1) Clone the repo
-2) Since node_modules are not pushed, run "npm install" in both client and server folders
+2) Run "npm install" in both client and server
-3) Open client and server folders in different terminals / tabs
+3) Open client and server in different terminals / tabs
-4) Run "npm start" in server folder.
-This should start the server that listens on port 5000
+4) Start the server with "npm start".
+It listens on port 5000 by default
-5) Run "npm start" in client folder.
-This should open http://localhost:3000/ in browser automatically.
+5) Run "npm start" in client.
+This opens the app on http://localhost:3000/
-6) You should see the app in browser